 Intrigued by tarot?
 “Tarot is an extremely helpful introspective tool for those who are open to exploring themselves and the energies that they’re working with,” says Canadian clarity coach Chris Corsini.
-We spoke to Corsini to understand how can tarot cards can help us take on 2021 with purpose and intention.
-(For an astrologer’s take on the year ahead, read this.)
+We spoke to Corsini to understand how can tarot card readings can help us take on the new year, so we can step into 2022 with purpose and intention.
+(Learn what’s in store for January 2022 with our astrological forecast.)

 What are the benefits of tarot?

 Tarot assists with “shadow work,” essentially, examining the parts of ourselves we don’t like or were taught not to like because of societal, religious or cultural norms.
 “Once you start exploring tarot,” says Corsini, “you can begin to question those things.
 You start asking yourself: do I believe this?
 Is this something I still stand by?”